 Final step: Serve warm.

 - After cutting the apples, I tossed them in lemon juice, so they didn’t oxidize while I prepped the rest of the recipe.
-The juice lends only a tiny hint of lemony note somewhere at the back of the apple puff pastries.
+The juice lends only a tiny hint of lemony note at the back of the apple puff pastries.

 - Not all apple pastry puffs have cream cheese, but I want to give this pastry with apples an extra layer of indulgence.
 Since I recently made a batch of cream cheese at home (the easiest recipe ever), it was fun to add it.